📚 NVIDIA Profiling Basics

 Pattern 1: Memory-bound kernel

-NSight Systems shows: Long memory transfer times NSight Compute shows: High memory throughput, low compute utilization Solution: Optimize memory access patterns, use shared memory
+Nsight Systems shows: Long memory transfer times Nsight Compute shows: High memory throughput, low compute utilization Solution: Optimize memory access patterns, use shared memory

 Pattern 2: Low occupancy

-NSight Systems shows: Short kernel execution with gaps NSight Compute shows: Low achieved occupancy Solution: Reduce register usage, optimize block size
+Nsight Systems shows: Short kernel execution with gaps Nsight Compute shows: Low achieved occupancy Solution: Reduce register usage, optimize block size

 Pattern 3: Warp divergence

-NSight Systems shows: Irregular kernel execution patterns NSight Compute shows: Low warp execution efficiency Solution: Minimize conditional branches, restructure algorithms
+Nsight Systems shows: Irregular kernel execution patterns Nsight Compute shows: Low warp execution efficiency Solution: Minimize conditional branches, restructure algorithms

 Profiling detective workflow